 "As well her acoustic guitar skills, her vocal and songwriting capabilities are first-class . . . " Henk te Veldhuis, Bridge Guitar Reviews, Netherlands

 September 29th, 2018, Lesley Young and her longtime partner/sideman/co-producer John McKay-Clements, released their new single, Predictions.
 A cover of the song written by Suzanne Vega, Predictions was originally released on Vega’s album, Days of Open Hand.
 Lesley Young and John McKay-Clements recorded a collection of original songs during several years in Edinburgh.
-An EP is scheduled for release later this year.
+Their new EP is planned for release in the spring of 2019.
 It includes their first writing collaboration on a musical composition, and features performances from a well known Scottish musician (more on that later!)
 Lesley's songwriting themes include passion and betrayal, psychological revelations, ecology, exotic animals, exotic tunings and lately completely unexpected twists are cropping up, so stay tuned . . .

 “Young’s second disc shows the promise of good things to come and I can’t wait.”
 Eric Thom, Exclaim, Canada